Trump's push to open sacred grounds to drilling "desperate:" GTC grand chief

 One of Biden’s election platform promises was to “permanently protecting the Arctic National Wildlife Refuge and other areas impacted by President Trump’s attack on federal lands and waters.”

 Neither Trump nor major Republican leaders have accepted the results of the Nov.
-3 U.S. Election, which saw Democrat nominee Joe Biden win by 58 electoral colleges and with a lead in the popular vote of 5,725,051 and counting.
+3 U.S. Election, which saw Democrat nominee Joe Biden win with at least 290 electoral colleges and with a lead in the popular vote of 5,725,051 and counting.

 Both the GTC and Vuntun Gwitchin First Nation are calling on all their allies to use the window of time to remind the Bureau of Land Management and any Energy company that is interested in drilling of the consequences of opening the vital caribou habitat for drilling to people’s way of life.

-Note: Editor’s Note: This story has been updated with CIBC’s position on oil and gas development in the Refuge.